awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-upgrade.md

 To learn how to upgrade an Aurora PostgreSQL global database to a higher minor version, see [How to perform minor version upgrades and apply patches](USER_UpgradeDBInstance.PostgreSQL.md#USER_UpgradeDBInstance.PostgreSQL.Minor)\.
 To learn how to upgrade an Aurora MySQL global database to a higher minor version, see [Upgrading Aurora MySQL by modifying the engine version](AuroraMySQL.Updates.Patching.md#AuroraMySQL.Updates.Patching.ModifyEngineVersion)\.

-**Note**
+Before you perform the upgrade, review the following considerations:
-A secondary cluster must have at least one DB instance to perform a minor upgrade\.
++ A secondary cluster must have at least one DB instance to perform a minor upgrade\.
++ If you upgrade an Aurora MySQL global database to version 2\.11\.\* and you have write forwarding turned on, you must upgrade your primary and secondary DB clusters to the exact same version, including the patch level, to continue using write forwarding\.
++ To support managed cross\-Region database failover, you must upgrade your primary and secondary DB clusters to the exact same version, including the patch level, depending on the engine version\.
+For more information, see [Version compatibility for failover](#aurora-global-database-upgrade.minor.incompatibility)\.

 ### Version compatibility for failover<a name="aurora-global-database-upgrade.minor.incompatibility"></a>